qrow2022/qrow_blog/_posts/2020/December/2020-12-18-Remove-Driver-Enable-Mem-Integrity.md

 However, the other driver was for an old Logitech mouse that had died on me and I had removed the logitech device customization program, but it left the driver behind.
 A quick search for the driver's name showed that this was a common issue.
 Logitech had abandoned essentially this older version of the program and never released updated drivers for proper Windows 10 support (including MemInt support).
 Instead, they wanted everyone to use the new program Logitech G Hub.

-Well, that was find for me as I had a new logitech mouse on order and was using a backup mouse for the time being.
+Well, that was fine for me as I had a new logitech mouse on order and was using a backup mouse for the time being.
 The issue though was how to remove the driver.
 It didn't showup in Device Manager.
 Also, there was no docs on how to remove it.
 So, here's the solution.

 I had to use some command line tools to both find and remove it.
 It was identifying as a kernel based driver, which both scared and didn't surprise me at all.
-The lack of surprise is due to how deeply integrated and trusted Human Interface Devices (HIDs) are in Windows (thats another blog post).
+The lack of surprise is due to how deeply integrated and trusted Human Interface Devices (HIDs) are in Windows (that's another blog post).
 The scare was, "Can I remove this without damaging the kernel and requiring a re-install?"

 Thankfully, I was able to remove it without any trouble.
 However, I don't recommend doing this for graphics drivers.
-THere is a program called DDU for this that uses Windows's safe mode to perform the removal.
+There is a program called DDU for this that uses Windows's safe mode to perform the removal.
 In any case, I ask that you please be careful in removing any drivers on your system.

 ## First, find info about the driver.